juju/docs/src/en/charms-constraints.md

 some of them, and in the case of overlapping configurations a precedence is adhered to.

-### Scopes

-On a per-controller basis, the following constraint scopes exist:
+On a per-controller basis, the following constraint **scopes** exist:

  - Controller machine
  - All models